timurstrekalov/saga/README.md

 Why not?
 Actually, it was suggested by my girlfriend after she started reading a book on Viking history.
 Plus, [Maven Central search](search.maven.org) only finds this project's artifacts, so there's no ambiguity.

-Why doesn't my Internet Explorer show the report as pretty as it is on the screenshot above?
+Why doesn't my Internet Explorer show the report as nicely as it is on the screenshot above?
 ============================================================================================

 If you're looking at a JS code coverage report with IE, then I'll [put it gently](http://www.stopusingie.com/) and